MarcPlaying/osu/README.md

 Note: If you run from command line under linux, you will need to prefix the output folder to your `LD_LIBRARY_PATH`.
 See `.vscode/launch.json` for an example

 If you run into issues building you may need to restore nuget packages (commonly via `dotnet restore`).
 Visual Studio Code users must run `Restore` task from debug tab before attempt to build.

-# Contributing

-We welcome all contributions, but keep in mind that we already have a lot of the UI designed.
-If you wish to work on something with the intention on having it included in the official distribution, please open an issue for discussion and we will give you what you need from a design perspective to proceed.
-If you want to make *changes* to the design, we recommend you open an issue with your intentions before spending too much time, to ensure no effort is wasted.

-Please make sure you are familiar with the [development and testing](https://github.com/ppy/osu-framework/wiki/Development-and-Testing) procedure we have set up.
-New component development, and where possible, bug fixing and debugging existing components **should always be done under VisualTests**.

-Contributions can be made via pull requests to this repository.
-We hope to credit and reward larger contributions via a [bounty system](https://www.bountysource.com/teams/ppy).
-If you're unsure of what you can help with, check out the [list of open issues](https://github.com/ppy/osu/issues).

-Note that while we already have certain standards in place, nothing is set in stone.
-If you have an issue with the way code is structured; with any libraries we are using; with any processes involved with contributing, *please* bring it up.
-I welcome all feedback so we can make contributing to this project as pain-free as possible.

 # Licence